Marketing and Sales

 To estimate the results of the Satisfaction stage, you need to know if customers tell others about your company, what exactly they say, and if their suggestions attract new customers.
 This means tracking your company’s mention and reposts, retention and churn rates, email and social media engagement, as well as understanding where your customers are hearing about your brand.

 Improve your feedback algorithm and create a loyalty program if you find your number of new customers to be low.
-SmarterHQ Privacy and Personalization Report says that 72% of consumers are willing to respond only to messages that are customized to their interests, so try to nurture your brand advocates with regular quality content and personalized offers.
+Consumers are more likely to respond to messages that are customized to their interests, so try to nurture your brand advocates with regular quality content and personalized offers.

 How to automate your sales funnel?